NAME Awards

 Two awards may be given; one for a person from the area where our national conference is held, and one from any other location.

-NAME PRESIDENTIAL CHAPTER Award
+NAME PRESIDENTIAL CHAPTER AWARD

-This Award will be presented annually to the President of the chapter that has shown exemplary recruitment, retention of members and whose programs and activities exemplifies NAME goals.
+This Award will be presented annually to the President of the chapter that has shown exemplary recruitment, retention of

 A Chapter may be nominated for this NAME Award if it meets the following eligibility criteria: